nats-io/nats-architecture-and-design/adr/ADR-58.md

 - Additionally, `MaxDeliver` must be set to `-1` (infinite) to ensure if some messages are lost in transit, they can still be reliably redelivered.

+### Stream configuration

-The stream configuration will be extended to include the consumer name as well as the delivery subject used for stream sourcing/mirroring.
+The stream configuration will be extended to include details about the consumer that should be used for the sourcing/mirroring.

 ```go